tonethar/IGME-235-Shared/sg/sg-1.md

 - A ______________ traces the path through a site or application from the point of view of a typical user (also called a *persona*)

 3. Visual Design
+- Give examples of assets that a graphic designer creates for a web site

 4. Code
+- What does "frontend development" refer to?
+- List 3 tasks that "frontend" developers do:
+- What is "backend development"?
+- List some tools or technologies that backend developers use:
+- What is a "full-stack developer"?

 5. Other roles
+- List 3 other website roles:

+6. What does the W3C - World Wide Web Consortium do? (see sidebar on page 11)

+*You can read (skim) the rest of the chapter*

+7. Match the web technology with its appropriate task:
+  a.
+HTML
+  b.
+CSS
+  c.
+JavaScript
+  d.
+Ruby

+_____ Checks a form field for a valid entry
+_____ Creates a custom server-side web application
+_____ Identifies text as a second-level heading
+_____ Makes all second-level headings blue

+8. What does an FTP tool do and how do you get one?

 <hr>